 Essay questions are listed below.
 Please be sure to answer all parts of the questions.
 We encourage you to compose your responses outside of the application first and then copy and paste them into the application text boxes.
 Your responses are limited to 100-250 words per question, so please double-check that your responses fit after you paste them into the application.

 1. This position works with many people in FYP (staff, FIG Leaders, and other Student Coordinators/Student Assistants), so collaboration is an integral part of our work.
-Please describe what would be your collaborative approach to creating FIG Program materials that honor diverse perspectives and meet various learning and working styles.
+Please describe what your collaborative approach to creating FIG Program materials that honor diverse perspectives and meet various learning and working styles.

-3. A. Why are you interested in being a Student Coordinator?
+2. A. Why are you interested in being a Student Coordinator?

 B. What is one of FYP’s student leader competencies that you are hoping to continue to grow?